-3.1.3 FILTRATIONS
+3.1.3 Filtrations

-If we consider that a simplicial complex is a kind of "discretization" of a metric space, we realise that there must be an issue of scale.
+If we consider that a simplicial complex is a kind of "discretization" of a subset of a metric space, we realise that there must be an issue of scale.
 For our analysis to be invariant under small perturbations in the data, we need a way to find the optimal scale parameter to capture the adequate topological structure, without taking into account some small perturbations, nor ignoring some important smaller features.

-The ideal solution to these problems is to consider all scales at once: this is the objective of filtered simplical complexes.
+One possible solution to these problems is to consider all scales at once.
+This is the objective of filtered simplicial complexes.